laigen-unam/automatic-summarization-TFs/README.md

 In the BioNLP group of the Computational Genomics Program (Center for Genomic Sciences, Mexico), we conduct research on automatic text summarization for helping the biocuration process of RegulonDB (http://regulondb.ccg.unam.mx/).

 RegulonDB is a database dedicated to the transcriptional regulation of Escherichia coli K-12.
 This database contains a set of summaries about several properties of TFs.
 These summaries are also found in EcoCyc (https://ecocyc.org/).
-These summaries are written manualy by using several scientific articles.
+These summaries are written manually by using several scientific articles.

-We have proposed an initial approach for the automaticaly generation of these summaries.
+We have proposed an initial approach for the automatic generation of these summaries.
 In this initial approach, we generate summaries only about two properties of TFs:
 1. The biological processes in which the regulated genes are involved
 2. The number, name, and size of the structural domains constituting the TF